 "Past, Present and Future"

-First Call for Papers closes 30 January 2015 - click here for details
+Call for papers - close 30 January 2015 - click here for information

 ASZK Bowling for ??? in 2016 and 2017

 The ASZK committee is requesting nominations for the next two species to be the recipients for the “Bowling for” fundraiser for 2016 and 2017.
 The fundraiser jointly raises funds for ASZK to help support our work including the keeper development scholarship, website and involvement in the ICZ.
 Funds raised are split evenly between ASZK and the nominated species.

 Previous species have included Greater Bilby, Asian Rhinos , Corroboree frogs, Cassowary, Philippine Crocodile, Kea, Tenkile, Numbats, Painted Dogs and most recently Kagu.
 Richmond Birdwing Butterfly is the 2015 recipient.

 The main criteria is that the money will go to a project that is part of a recognized recovery or conservation project.
 Details must be submitted regarding exactly what the money will be used for and how it will increase the conservation of this species.
 The amounts raised for the conservation projects in the past have been between $3,000 and $10,000.